-Depreciation is provided on straight line method except leasehold improvements for which depreciation is provided on reducing balance method and charged to profit and loss account to write off the depreciable amount of each asset over its estimated useful life at the rates specified in note to these financial statements after taking into account their residual values.
-Depreciation on additions is charged from the date asset is available for use up to the date when asset is retired.
+Depreciation is provided on straight line method and charged to profit and loss account to write off the depreciable amount of each asset over its estimated useful life at the rates specified in note to these financial statements after taking into account their residual values.
+Depreciation on additions is charged from the month asset is available for use up to the month when asset is retired.